 The Group provides shipping services.
 Revenue from the rendering of services is recognised when the Group has rendered the services to the customer.
 As the contract terms of the services provided have a generally short period of delivery (less than one year), revenue is recognised in the period the services are provided.
 The Group's obligation to render services to a customer for which the Group has received consideration in advance from customer is recognised as "trade and other payables" in the statements of financial position.
+The Group applied the practical expedient in MFRS 15 and did not disclose information about recognising performance obligations that have original expected duration of one year or less.

-(w) Revenue from other sources

-(i) Interest income
+- (w) Revenue from other sources - (i) Interest income